vetlefo/vaim2/ROADMAP.md

         Ideal for analyzing large architectural documents, formulating advanced bridging statements, and verifying overall conceptual consistency in the knowledge graph.
         Usage:
             Early-phase decomposition: Use Claude for generating initial architectural overviews and high-level designs.
-            Methodological Verification: Ask Claude to compare proposed solutions (from other models) against the system’s design principles.
+            Methodological Verification: Ask Claude to compare proposed solutions (from other models) against the system's design principles.

 2. Deepseek Coder V3